 What is a Coaching Model?

 Coaching Models are typically comprised of the steps within a coaching roadmap outlined in an easy to remember acronym.
-Since coaching conversations can often be difficult conversations, Coaching Models are intended to provide some consistency in the flow of the conversation and a plan to ensure all of the key topics are covered.
+Since coaching conversations can often be difficult conversations, the models are intended to provide some consistency in the flow of the conversation and a plan to ensure all of the key topics are covered.

 Benefits of Using a Coaching Model